luca-merlo/luca-merlo.github.io/_pages/cv.md

 nav: true
 nav_order: 1
 cv_pdf: Merlo-cv.pdf
-description: You can find my full CV by clicking on the download button at the top of the page.
+description: <em>You can find my full CV by clicking on the download button at the top of the page.</em>
 ---